forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/about.md

 - Trailhead: [Code Builder Quick Look](https://trailhead.salesforce.com/content/learn/modules/code-builder-quick-look)

 ## Bugs and Feedback
 If you encounter any issues using Code Builder, or want to provide other types of feedback, such as initial impressions or feature requests, [file an issue](https://github.com/forcedotcom/try-code-builder-feedback/issues) in the GitHub repo.
-We want to understand what features and enhancements are important to cb-diffs
+We want to understand what features and enhancements are important to you.